Oral Hygiene

 From science to smile

-When a tooth extraction occurs, the post-operative period may raise some questions and concerns from patients.
-However, there is no cause for major alarm; there is just a set of care to keep in mind for a full recovery.
+When a tooth is extracted, the post-operative period can raise some questions and concerns for patients.
+However, there is no need for great concern; you just need to take a set of precautions into account for a full recovery.

-Read carefully, as lack of diligence in the post-operative period can lead to problems such as swelling, bleeding, and infections.
-Better to prevent than to remedy, isn’t it?
+Read carefully, as a lack of care in the post-operative period can lead to complications such as swelling, bleeding, and infections.
+Prevention is better than cure, isn't that right?

-Care to take after extraction for better healing
+Care to take after extraction of a tooth, for better healing

-After the surgery, it is certain that your dentist will indicate a list of care and recommendations to follow in order to recover as quickly and painlessly as possible.
-However, we may not always remember everything, so we have organized a small list to accompany you whenever you need.
+After the surgery, your dentist will certainly give you a list of cares and recommendations to follow in order to recover as quickly and painlessly as possible.
+However, we cannot always remember everything, so we have organised a short list to accompany you whenever you need it.

-• After the surgical intervention, apply pressure with a sterile compress for about 30 minutes, and whenever you feel bleeding, do so for 15 minutes;
+• After the surgical intervention, apply pressure with a sterile gauze pad for about 30 minutes, and whenever you feel bleeding, do so for 15 minutes;

-• During the first 3 days and whenever possible, place a bag of ice wrapped in a towel on the side of your face corresponding to the surgical area for regular intervals of 15 minutes with breaks of 10 minutes;
+• During the first 3 days and whenever possible, place an ice pack covered with a towel on the area of the face corresponding to the surgical area, for regular intervals of 15 minutes with 10-minute breaks;

-• Avoid rinsing, spitting, or making suction movements in the first 24 post-surgical hours;
+• Avoid rinsing, spitting, or making sucking movements in the first 24 hours post-surgery;

-• The day after the surgery, you should rinse with mouthwash and massage the gum with the surgical brush and appropriate gel twice a day, in the morning and at night.
-It is natural for cleaning the surgical wound to cause some pain and slight bleeding during the first few days;
+• On the day after the surgery you should rinse with mouthwash and massage the gum with a surgical brush and appropriate gel twice a day, morning and night.
+It is natural that cleaning the surgical wound causes some pain and slight bleeding during the first few days;

-• Do not touch the operated area with your finger, tongue, or any object;
+• Do not run your finger, tongue, or any object over the operated area;

-• Sleep with your head in a higher position than your body (with a high pillow or with two pillows) to reduce swelling;
+• Sleep with your head in a position higher than your body (with a high pillow or two pillows) to reduce swelling;

-• For the first 3 days, eat cold and soft foods.
-Gradually introduce harder and warmer foods while avoiding hard and crunchy foods throughout the process;
+• In the first 3 days eat cold and soft foods.
+Progressively introduce harder and hotter foods, avoiding hard and crunchy foods throughout the process;

-• During the post-operative period (7-10 days), you should not exercise or engage in any activity that requires you to bend down;
+• During the post-operative period (7-10 days) you should not do physical exercise or any activity that requires you to keep your head down;

 • Avoid sun exposure as much as possible;